JITInnovation/projectmanagement/SOFTWARE_REQUIREMENT_SPECIFICATION.md

 ## 2. Overall Description

 ### 2.1.
 Product Perspective
 This is a self-contained system that will manage internal company processes.
 It will not interface with external systems, to begin with.
+The Login Module is designed to be a standalone, reusable authentication component that can be integrated into this and other web applications.

 ### 2.2.
 User Characteristics
 Users are expected to be employees of the software company with varying technical skills.
 The interface should be intuitive and require minimal training.